 - Click the type of report that you would like to pull.
 You can also click the User Activity Reports tab to view additional types of reports (only accessible to the account owner by default).

-Types of reports for members
+Description of report types for members

-Usage: The Usage report option, allows you to view a list of meetings, participants, and meeting minutes for meetings you have hosted.
+Usage: The Usage report option allows you to view a list of meetings, participants, and meeting minutes for meetings you have hosted.

 Meeting: The Meetings report option allows you to search for Registration Reports and Poll Reports for a meeting.
 Select the type of report you need, search by a date range to find the meeting, and then click Generate.
+While the report is processing, it will appear in the Report Queue tab.
+Click Delete to cancel processing of the report.

 Webinar: The Webinar report option allows you to search for Registration, Attendee, Performance, Q&A, and Poll Reports for webinars.
 Select the type of report you need, search by date range to locate the webinar and then generate the report.